WordPress/hosting-handbook/server-environment.md

 ## How do I know which version I have?

-By choosing a web server, PHP and a database you will get your WordPress base installation working at first.

-If you have WordPress 5.2+, the Admin already has check tools to have that information in the Site Health section (at Tools in the menu).
+If you have WordPress 5.2+, the WordPress Admin already has tools with that information in the `Site Health` section (at `Tools` in the menu).

-If you have an older version, you can activate the Site Health section installing the WordPress Community Plugin called [Health Check & Troubleshooting](https://wordpress.org/plugins/health-check/) (more [help for this plugin](https://make.wordpress.org/support/handbook/appendix/troubleshooting-using-the-health-check/)).
+If you have an older version, you can activate the `Site Health` section installing the WordPress Community Plugin called [Health Check & Troubleshooting](https://wordpress.org/plugins/health-check/) (more [help for this plugin](https://make.wordpress.org/support/handbook/appendix/troubleshooting-using-the-health-check/)).